Have you ever had a part time job?

 This Concept will show you exactly how to do this.

-Now that we know the basic order of operations, we can expand our rules to include evaluation of more complicated expressions.
-In intricate expressions, parentheses are used as grouping symbols.
+Previously we worked on the basic order of operations.
+Well, now we can expand our rules to include evaluation of more complicated expressions.
+In intricate expressions parentheses are used as grouping symbols.
 Parentheses indicate which operations should be done first.
 In the order of operations, operations within the parentheses are always first.

 Exponential notation is another factor we must account for in the order of operations.
 After completing the operations in parentheses, we then evaluate the exponents.
 Then we complete the multiplication and division from left to right; finally, we complete the addition and subtraction from left to right.
 The chart below shows the complete order of operations.
 If you keep the order of operations in the forefront of your mind and are careful to take each step one at a time and show your work, evaluating complex expressions using the order of operations will become second nature.